joineldorado/documentation/home.md

-# The Quest for El Dorado: A Legacy of Colombian Gold
+# The Quest for El Dorado: A Legacy of Colombian Gold :id=home

 ![Preview Image](https://ucarecdn.com/233f8452-935d-45a3-a46c-f0a1494a5479/-/preview/999x536/)